 With so many moisturizers to choose from, it can be very hard to decide which way to go.
 Here is a guide to help you choose more carefully.

 What Are the Different Types of Moisturizers

 Moisturizers come in many different types and have multiple effects, such as increasing skin hydration, smoothening the skin, and reducing the skin’s sensitivity.
 Broadly speaking, moisturizers work by the following functions:

 Bolstering the skin barrier to prevent the skin from losing water

 The ingredients in a moisturizer can give you a clue about how they function.
-Ingredients that can hold onto water and increase the direct hydration in skin are known as humectants.
-Examples of ingredients that act as a humectants include glycerin,aloe vera, and alpha-hydroxy acids.
+Ingredients that can hold onto water and increase the direct hydration in the skin are known as humectants.
+Examples of ingredients that act as humectants include glycerin,aloe vera, and alpha-hydroxy acids.

 Ingredients can also bolster and support the skin barrier.
 These agents typically work by acting as an occlusive on top of the skin: 1) helping add to the barrier to prevent allergens from easily getting in and 2) reducing how quickly the skin loses water.
 Some examples of occlusive agents include petrolatum, beeswax, shea butter, and dimethicone.

 When looking for the right moisturizer, you want to find one that has a mix of humectants and occlusive agents, so that the moisturizer can both hydrate the skin and help create a more healthy skin barrier.